Ukhang/brenda/README.md

-#### Brenda - is a Freeelance Marketplace Front-end web application built with React, Nextjs, Tailwindcss
+## Brenda
-I created this inspired by the upwork freelance marketplace
+Brenda - is a Freeelance Marketplace Front-end web application built with React, Nextjs, Tailwindcss I created this inspired by the upwork freelance marketplace

 #### Watch the live: https://brenda-sooty.vercel.app/